 Unfortunately, a recent incident left Mohan with a hairline fracture in his leg bone, after he buckled over while excitedly playing in his enclosure.
 His age and fragility added to the vets’ concern, and we’re keeping an extremely careful watch on him.
-He has been put on anti-inflammatory painkillers, supplements to enhance his healing, and undergoes routine therapeutic ultrasound treatment and cold fermentation treatment to reduce the swelling in the limb.
+He has been put on anti-inflammatory painkillers, and supplements to enhance his healing, and undergoes cold fermentation treatment to reduce the swelling in the limb.

 But Mohan has proven to be a real trooper, and made a valiant effort to start walking again, albeit slowly and with difficulty.
 We even managed to coax him into the pool for some relaxing hydrotherapy that has the added benefit of taking the weight of his injured foot.

 A special mud bed and support has been put up in his enclosure for him to rest against should he need it, and Mohan makes use of it when he is tired at night.
 He appears to be eating well, and seems to be in less pain now.